 Sexuality includes our sex, our personality and our gender.
 The reason we have two sexes is for diversity.
 Some people like being different.
 They like the attention they get and they may take steps to differentiate themselves from others by dressing or behaving differently.
 Others have no choice in being different from others and they may resent being treated differently.

-We need to be sensitive to remarking on people who are unusual or who stand out in some way.
+We need to be sensitive to remarking on people who are different.
+We need to think about how we would feel if we were excluded for being different.
 Children should consider how they might include others who do not fit naturally in a social group.
-Equally they should learn to respect individual privacy and the choice we all have to opt out of group activities.
-We need to think about how we would feel if we were excluded for being different.
+Equally they should learn to respect individual privacy and the choice each of us has to opt out of group activities.

+Gender is a person’s internal sense of being male or female.
+Gender identity is concerned with a sense of belonging.
 From an early age we want to be identified according to our gender.
 We align our personal preferences with specific characteristics.
-So girls align themselves with feminine attributes: a personal presentation that enhances their attractiveness and an accommodating demeanour (smiling and docile).
-Boys align themselves with masculine attributes: a practical personal presentation and an assertive demeanour (competent and serious).
+Most girls align themselves with a personal presentation that enhances their attractiveness and an accommodating demeanour (smiling and docile).
+Boys align themselves with a practical personal presentation and an assertive demeanour (competent and serious).

-Some heterosexual men enjoy dressing up in women’s clothes.
-This is called cross-dressing.
-Dressing in feminine apparel, typically made of softer, silkier materials than male clothing can be arousing for a man.
-When a man has a clothing fetish it is called tranvestitism.
-Homosexuals who dress in women’s clothes are called ‘drag-queens’.
+Cross-dressing is the behaviour of some heterosexual men to dress in women’s clothes.
+Men can be aroused by the feel of clothing or by dressing as woman.
+When a man has a clothing fetish it is called transvestitism.
 When women wear masculine style clothing it is for social or political reasons.
-Women engage in behaviours to arouse men rather than arouse themselves.
+Women typically engage in behaviours aimed at arousing men rather than arousing themselves.

 No one who knows how remarkably different individuals may be … would conceive of erotic capacities (of all things) that were basically uniform throughout a population.
 (Alfred Kinsey 1948)